dantvi/smart-brain/README.md

 - PostgreSQL: For user and activity data storage.
 - Clarifai API: For face detection functionality.
 #### Other Tools
-- Heroku: Deployment platform for both the front-end and back-end.
 - RESTful APIs: For communication between the client and server.
+- One.com is used for hosting the front-end, while Heroku is used for the back-end deployment.

 ### How It Works